naveenwashere/TicketingSystem/README.md

 One can create tickets, view, update, assign and delete them.

-The landing page of the site has three buttons to Add a ticket, View/Update/Delete a ticket and Assign a ticket.
-Based on the button you click, some set of fields are shown on which you can take actions.
+The landing page of the site has three buttons to Add a ticket, View/Update/Delete a ticket and Assign a ticket and one more to search a ticket by ID.
+Based on the button you click, some set of fields are shown on which you can take additional actions.

 # Add ticket:
 * Contains list of fields to add Customer Info, Comments, Created by